Skip to content

-TARO identifies exactly where work is stalling which stages have too many in progress tasks, who's a single point of failure, and which handoffs are breaking down then prescribes fixes.
+TARO pinpoints where work stalls: stages with too many in-progress tasks, single points of failure, broken handoffs, then prescribes fixes.

 How it works